veikman/dmote-keycap/doc/param.md

       bending the stem of a cap before it is connected to the rest of the cap at the very top.
     * `:nozzle-width`: The width of the printer nozzle that will be used to print the cap.
-This parameter is only used to build supports, which will have the width of the nozzle because this improves print speed and quality.
+This parameter is only used to build supports.
+These supports will have the width of the nozzle to improve print speed and quality.
+If you’re using a narrow nozzle (less than 0.25 mm) and the lines are not stable enough, consider user a higher value.
 * `:sectioned`: If true, the model is cut in half for a sectioned view.
   This is useful in previews and development.
 * The “error parameters”: `:error-body-positive`, `:error-side-negative`,